apache/nuttx/README.txt

       included in the build and what is not.
 This file is also used to generate a C configuration header at include/nuttx/config.h.

+   Copy other, environment-specic files to ${TOPDIR

+      This might include files like .gdbinit or IDE configuration files like .project or .cproject.

    General information about configuring NuttX can be found in:

       ${TOPDIR}/configs/README.txt
       ${TOPDIR}/configs/<board-name>/README.txt

-    There is a configuration script in the tools/ directory that makes this easier.
+    There is a configuration script in the tools/ directory that makes does all of the above steps for you.
 It is used as follows:

       cd ${TOPDIR}/tools
       ./configure.sh <board-name>/<config-dir>